roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-06 ****** byTheTalkMan© Why was she getting these weird vibes from her grandmother?
+Why was she getting these weird vibes from her grandmother?
 She had done nothing wrong.
 Heather couldn't figure out what was up.
 But Helena, she would know.
 Helena was the most knowledgeable, worldly person she knew.
 She was sure her grandmother understood dreams and what they meant.
 She was sure she would have better understanding of déjà vu and what caused it.
 She was sure Helena had an explanation.
 Maybe she could bring all this to the surface.

  It would seem Derek and Helena's journey to conquer time had an unintended consequence.
 In their journey to conquer time, in the act of helping each other conquer time, they had dragged someone else with them.
 Someone less intelligent, someone who couldn't understand what she was seeing.
 Or more specifically, Helena's mighty ass, used as a weapon to subdue her granddaughter and fuck her granddaughter's husband, that ass is what dragged Heather through the layers of time.
 Heather's face first experience with her grandmother's ass- crack had shattered her world and bound her to the enlightened couple trough their journey, bound submissively by the power of her grandmother's ass.
 Helena's ass made Heather a hanger-on, a toy in a bigger game.
 Going face first into her grandmother's rear end had transformed Helena and Derek into conquerors, and like it or not, Heater was along for the ride.